Heroku Connect Logging and Maintenance Operations

 app, a dyno of

-herokuconnect and a message that contains the log level (
+herokuconnect and a message that contains structured data including standard fields such as

 An example of the Logplex entries for a reload of the